Christian Book Reviews

 Proverbs 3.5-8: Trust in the Lord (Psalm 37.3,5) with all your heart and lean not on your understanding; in all your ways acknowledge him and he will make your paths (1 Chronicles 28.9) straight (or 'will direct your paths') (Proverbs 16.3, Isaiah 45.13).
 Do not be wise in your own eyes; (Romans 12.16) fear the Lord and shun evil.
 (Job 1.1, Proverbs 16.6) This will bring health to your body and nourishment to your bones.
 (Job 21.24).
 [There is a large note about Proverbs 3.5 and 3.6]

-The Amplified Bible (expanded edition) - the Amplified Bible does a great job of providing an amplified / wider understanding of well-known Bible passages and words.
-Often in the Greek, the word means several things at once.
+The Amplified Bible (expanded edition) – the Amplified Bible does a great job of providing an amplified / wider understanding of well-known Bible passages and words.
+Often in the Greek (or Hebrew), the word means several things at once and doesn’t have one clear meaning that can be summarised in one English word.
 What the Amplified Bible does it attempt to expand on the meaning of a word by providing the other relevant words that something could mean.
-So instead of 'love' it may say, love (God's love that is found in Chris Jesus).
+So instead of ‘love’ it may say, love (God’s love that is found in Chris Jesus).
 Very useful text to add to your normal Bible.
 I often hear Creflo Dollar use this version (on top of the KJV that so many black majority churches in the US strangely seem to favour).
 But no worries!!

 The Message - the original 'street' Bible.
 Something totally different and more of a transliteration rather than a direct translation.
 Some people seem to have an issue with it because of this but not me.
 The Message is outstanding, fresh, unique and relevant.
 Occasionally, the non-US world may struggle to identify with some of the Americanisms, but just change some of the words and you'll be fine.
 This is not meant to replace your 'normal' Bible but to assist and breathe fresh life into existing Bible passages and stories, with a new 'live' dynamic in its writing prose.
 It does this with great effect.
 Awesome, love it.